-In this year's report we focus on four major themes and their impact on the global M&A market.
+In the 2019 report we focus on four major themes and their impact on the global M&A market.

 Technology and data play a central role in deals, especially when they become the focus of trade and political disputes.
 With many governments beginning to more strictly regulate cyberspace and data use, geographic considerations are now central to how companies structure their operations and enter new markets.